Employment Lawyer Dallas

 - Protection from being refused a job, being fired or discriminated against because of an individual’s non-membership or membership in a union

 - Protection of an employer in interfering with the creation and administration of a labor organization

 While Texas does not have their own comprehensive labor laws, they do have regulations that offer employees certain rights within the state.
 These rights affect employees in the private sector.

 Below are just some of the practice areas within employment law.
 If you don’t see the reason listed here, give us a call.
-The law is very comprehensive, and we can work with you directly about your situation.
+Employment law in Dallas, TX is very comprehensive, and, like any quality Texas labor lawyer, we can work with you directly about your situation.

 While Texas is an “at-will” state, meaning an employer can terminate an employee’s position for practically any reason, there are limitations to this.
 Some of the terms that are not valid for firing an employee are when the termination is a breach of contract, retaliation, discrimination, refusal to complete work that is against the law.

-There are many situations that qualify as wrongful termination.
-If you don’t see your reason listed here then contact an attorney to find out more about how to fight your specific case.
+There are many situations that qualify as wrongful termination, and only the top Texas labor lawyers will be able to correctly assess.
+If you don’t see your reason listed here then contact an attorney to find out more about how to fight your specific employment case.